mbrugman67/BusPirate-docs-hugo/content/docs/devices/sim-bank-ic-cards.md

 {{< /term >}}

-To perform the ATR command, pull the RESET pin low and then release it high.
+To perform the ATR command, pull the RESET pin low and then release it high with the [auxiliary pin commands]({{< relref "/docs/command-reference/#aa-auxiliary-pin-control-lowhighread">}}).
 - ```a 2``` - pull the reset pin low
 - ```@ 2``` - make the reset pin input, allow the pull-up resistor to hold it high